Email marketing

 Source: Really Good Emails

 Subscription confirmation emails do precisely what they suggest: they verify a subscriber’s email address after they have registered in an email newsletter subscription form.
-Email confirmation is an important part in the double opt-in process, ensuring that your message reaches real subscribers.
-Confirmation emails should be concise and contain a single, clear call-to action.
+Email confirmation is an important part of the double opt-in process — they are meant to ensure that your message reaches real subscribers.

-For instance, the confirmation email from Houses is an ideal example of this concept.
+Confirmation emails should be concise and contain a single, clear call-to-action.
+The confirmation email from Houses below is an ideal example of this concept.
 The glaring pink button stands out against everything else in the message and prompts readers to confirm their subscription without any other distractions.
-If a subscriber decides that they no longer want to receive emails, the unsubscribe link at the bottom of the email makes it easy for them to opt-out.
+If a subscriber decides that they no longer want to receive emails, the unsubscribe link at the bottom of the email makes it easy for them to opt out.

 Subscription confirmation email example